ShubhamOulkar/weather/README.md

   - Shows toast notifications for errors and info.

 ### Error handling
   Used a class-based ErrorBoundary integrated with React Query’s QueryErrorResetBoundary and useQueryErrorResetBoundary hook.
   This setup ensures query errors and runtime errors are gracefully isolated to their component scope.
   The Retry button in the fallback UI calls both the local ErrorBoundary.reset() and React Query’s reset() to trigger automatic re-fetching of failed data.

+### Testing
+  Vitest for the test runner and React Testing Library (RTL) to ensure the hook functions correctly from a user's perspective.

 ### What I Learned
 - Efficient data fetching and caching using React Query.